MinaNguyen17/BTL-CNPM/README.md

 # Introduction
 Welcome to the Smart Printing Service website for students at Ho Chi Minh City University of Technology!
+This system is developed by Group 6, Class CN01.

 # Features
 👩‍🏫 **For students:**